peterhajas/MobileNotifier/Readme.md

 MobileNotifier has only been built on Mac OS X. Theos can be installed on Mac OS X, Linux and iOS.

 1. Install Xcode.
-A free developer account is required in order to download it.
+A free developer account is required in order to download it. *note: MobileNotifier only compiles using iOS 4 SDK*

     [http://developer.apple.com/technologies/xcode.html](http://developer.apple.com/technologies/xcode.html)